alakob/ena-data-ingress/README.md

 ### Prerequisite.

-The open-source software Docker must be pre-installed for the proper functioning of the Metagen-FastQC docker version:
+The open-source software Docker must be pre-installed for the proper functioning of the dashboard:
 [Follow instruction for setting up docker in your machine](https://github.com/EBI-COMMUNITY/ebi-selecta#SELECTA-framework-Docker-Compose-version)

 ### Get and build the ena-data-ingress dashboard image.